How much did NSA pay to put a backdoor in RSA crypto? Try $10m – report

 It wasn't long after RSA switched to Dual EC DRBG as its default, however, that security experts began to question whether this new algorithm was really all it was cracked up to be.
 In 2007, a pair of Microsoft researchers observed that the code contained flaws that had the potential to open "a perfect backdoor" in any encryption that made use of it [PDF].

-Such concerns remained largely within the province of security experts until earlier this year, when documents leaked by Snowden confirmed the existence of NSA-created backdoors in encryption based on RSA's technology.
+Such concerns remained largely within the province of security experts until earlier this year, when documents leaked by Edward Snowden confirmed the existence of NSA-created backdoors in encryption based on RSA's technology.

 In late September, RSA itself even warned its customers that they should choose a different cryptographically secure random number generator while it reviews its own products for potential vulnerabilities.
 OpenSSL, the software library used by countless applications to perform encryption and decryption, has also written off Dual EC DRBG.
 How the NSA came to be involved with the algorithm is discussed in detail here by computer security expert Bruce Schneier.